 Demystifying the Concerns About Tofu

 Fact … most plants contain some level of antinutrients.
-Also a fact … there are super easy ways to drastically reduce the amount of antinutrients in your plant-based products.
+Also a fact … there are super easy ways to drastically reduce the number of antinutrients in your plant-based products.

 Avoiding the GMOs

-Per the Non-GMO Project, a “GMO, or genetically modified organism, is a plant, animal, microorganism or other organism whose genetic makeup has been modified in a laboratory using genetic engineering or transgenic technology.”
-Basically, a GMO food product is one that has undergone genetic changes combining “plant, animal, bacterial and virus genes that do not occur in nature or through traditional crossbreeding methods.”
+Per the Non-GMO Project, a “GMO, or genetically modified organism, is a plant, animal, microorganism or other organisms whose genetic makeup has been modified in a laboratory using genetic engineering or transgenic technology.”
+A GMO food product has undergone genetic changes combining “plant, animal, bacterial and virus genes that do not occur in nature or through traditional crossbreeding methods.”

 While research is still underway regarding the health risks of GMOs on the human body, many people prefer to avoid these modified foods as they generally also include many verified unhealthy ingredients including any of the following: